gcallah/work/chaps/nnlt.md

 More could be said in relation to each of these ethical dimensions of work on the NNL account.
-Readers are encouraged to consult, for example, Chapter 10 of Germain Grisez's *Way of the Lord Jesus, Volume II, Living a Christian Life, "Work, Subhuman Realities, and Property" (Grisez, 1983).
+Readers are encouraged to consult, for example, Chapter 10 of Germain Grisez's *Way of the Lord Jesus, Volume II, Living a Christian Life, "Work, Subhuman Realities, and Property."
 I turn now, however, to the relation of work in the NNLT to that theories larger theological claims.*

-## III.
 The Theological Frame

 In this final section I offer only three brief remarks on the theological significance of the NNL account of the good of work.